Inbibo/shift_docs/docs/reference/catalogs.md

       <figcaption><b>Figure 1</b>: Catalog Manager UI.</figcaption>
 </figure>

-The interface features the list of catalogs found by Shift, which can be divided in three categories:
+The interface features the list of catalogs found by Shift, which can be divided into three categories:

 - **Shift catalogs**: These are catalogs native to Shift.
 - **Environment catalogs**: These are catalogs sourced from the environment variable `SHIFT_CATALOGS_PATH`.